Clustering, Coding, and the Concept of Similarity: Diffusion Coefficients and Dissimilarity Metrics

 For more insight, let's separate the $\rho$ coordinate from the $\Theta$ coordinates.
 The basic idea of the $(\rho, \Theta)$ coordinate system was to align the $\rho$ coordinate with the drift vector, $\nabla U({\bf x})$, so that the trajectory of our stochastic process in the direction of the $\Theta$ coordinates would be orthogonal to the drift.
 The definition of our dissimilarity metric, $ \left( \,g_{ij}({\bf x})\, \right) $, also exhibited a strong separation between the $\rho$ coordinate and the $\Theta$ coordinates.
 So there is a natural question here: What is the relationship between the representation of our stochastic process in $\Theta$ coordinates and the $\Theta$ submatrix of $ \left( \,g_{ij}({\bf x})\, \right) $?

 The answer is well known in the case of pure Brownian motion, without drift.
 The earliest example is in \cite{zbMATH03323567} and \cite{ito1975}.
-Stroock discovered that if you project Brownian motion in ${\bf R}^{3}$ onto the surface of a sphere of radius $r$ centered at $(0,0,0)$, the differential operator of the resulting stochastic process, in spherical coordinates, $(r,\vartheta,\varphi)$, is:
+Stroock discovered that if you project Brownian motion in ${\bf R}^{3}$ onto the surface of a sphere of radius $r$ centered at $(0,0,0)$, the infinitesimal generator of the resulting stochastic process, in spherical coordinates, $(r,\vartheta,\varphi)$, is:

 which is the spherical Laplacian divided by $2$.
 This result can be generalized to an arbitrary Riemannian manifold, $\mathcal{M}$, embedded in ${\bf R}^{n}$.
 For any $f \in C^{\infty}( \mathcal{M} ; {\bf R})$, the \emph{Laplace-Beltrami} operator, $ \Delta_{\mathcal{M}} $, is defined by: